SNTag/.dotfiles/emacs-26.2/readme.md

 links in the format of 'docs/to-X' which will open the default online documentation in your default web browser.
 For example, I need help with org (docs/to-org-manual) or ess (docs/to-R-ess).
 I type the relevant command, and it will open in firefox.

+### in-built commands
+I have a series of in-built commands to help navigate my configs.
+I have organized the commands into 'families':

+"edit/*" - opens various emacs configs. for example, I need to edit the python system; 'edit/emacs-python' "docs/*" - handy links to the documentations I use most often.
+"my/"    - special and very small family. mostly used to direct emacs itself to do things.
+"open/*" - hard-links to files i use. poor approach, but it works. mostly kept in personal-configs

 ## Installation
 In the home directory for this git repo, there is a file 'setup-emacs-TagOS.sh'.
 It was written for